troclaux/notes/aws.md

 }
 ```

-- Version: the version of the policy language, defined by date
+- `Version`: the version of the policy language, defined by date
-- ID: Policy ID
-- Statement: composed by:
-  - SID: Statement ID
-  - Effect (Allow, Deny)
-  - Principal: Account/user/role to which this policy refers to
-  - Action: List of actions the policy allows or denies
+- `ID`: optional identifier for the policy
+- `Statement`: contains individual permission rules
+  - `"Sid": "AllowListBuckets"`: unique identifier for this permission block
+  - `Effect`: defines if this permission is allowed or not
+  - `"Action": "s3:GetObject"`: allows the use to list objects in the root of the specified S3 bucket
-  - Resource: List of resources to which the actions apply
+  - `Resource`: list of resources to which the actions apply
-  - Condition: Conditions for when this policy is in effect
+  - `Condition`: conditions for when this policy is in effect

 - IAM Password Policy: You can decide the requirements for password creation